bcsaldias/meta_learn_source_code/README.md

 ## On-the-Fly Adaptation of Source Code Models using Meta-Learning
-Disha Shrivastava, Hugo Larochelle, Danny Tarlow
+Disha Shrivastava, Hugo Larochelle, Daniel Tarlow

 This repository contains implementation and data for our work [On-the-Fly Adaptation of Source Code Models using Meta-Learning]().
 A block diagram of our approach can be found below.
 For more details, refer to the paper.